devblackops/presentations/RTPSUG_Infrastructure_Testing/PITCHME.md

 - Performs its functions within an acceptable time
 - It is sufficiently usable
 - Can be run it its intended environments
-- Achieves the general result its stakeholders desire
+- Achieves the result its stakeholders desire
 @ulend

 ---